 Now, the systems and processes are in place for these activities to continue.
 Thanks to a trouble-free deployment, the business enjoys the following benefits:

-• Maintaining continuity without any downtime to the financial system
+• Maintaining continuity without any downtime for the financial system

 • Scaling efficient financial processes and tools throughout the global organization smoothly